benderlidze/bbw/_wallets/keepkey.md

 <iframe src="https://player.vimeo.com/video/140880803?title=0&byline=0&portrait=0" width="700" height="438" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Watch the video above or read our in-depth guide to learn how to initialize a KeepKey.
-The process is very simple and only takes a few minutes.
+The [process](https://www.keepkey.com/support/get-started/) is very simple and only takes a few minutes.

 ## Privacy

 As with any hardware wallet, using your device is only as private as the software wallet it's used with.
 [Electrum](/wallets/electrum/), KeepKey Chrome, and MultiBit HD support KeepKey.
 Electrum is the most private of the three.

-## KeepKey vs. Ledger Wallet Nano

-The main difference between the [Ledger Nano](/wallets/ledger-nano/) and KK is that KeepKey has a screen, while the Ledger Nano does not.

 ## KeepKey vs. TREZOR